hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Web tests can be run using `./run_tests web` from the `unit_tests` folder, and tests for a specific browser can be run using `./run_tests web_<browser>`.
 One can also run a particular class directly using `python3 -m unittest <filename>.<ClassName>`.
 While unittest does support running tests by file, the setup of the test fixtures does not allow that and will run duplicate tests, some of which will fail, and, thus, the `python3 -m unittest <filename>` syntax is not to be used.
 Each detailed class should be run individually, and common classes should never be run (see Adding Tests, above).
 Individual tests can be run with `python3 -m unittest <filename>.<ClassName>.<test_name>`.
 All tests should be run from the `unit_tests` folder to allow module imports to work properly.
 Note that individual test files, classes, and methods cannot currently be run with the `run_tests` script.

 The tests should be run as a non-root user.
 Root users may experience problems with the Chromium browser tests, as Chromium is not designed to run as a root user.

-Regardless of which browser the tests are run in, the setup requires the Firefox browser in order to run a headless setup mode.
-The tests will fail without valid Firefox and Geckodriver installations.

 If tests are being set up with clouds, the setup script may display an error similar to: